Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 6. Verticillium Wilt

-Verticillium wilt attacks the roots and prevents the flow of nutrients and water up to the leaves.
+Verticillium wilt attacks the roots, preventing the flow of nutrients and water to the leaves.

 Older leaves on plants infected with the disease will turn yellow at the leaf margins before turning brown.
 These tomato fungi develop rapidly in cool weather.

 However, it isn’t easy to deal with.
-The most effective options are crop rotation, getting rid of infected crops, and keeping the garden weed-free.
+The most effective options are crop rotation, removing infected crops, and keeping the garden weed-free.

 7. Early Blight

 Early blight of tomatoes is characterized by circular to angulated dark brown spots on the leaves.
 To prevent it, avoid wetting the leaves.
-Warm, wet weather increases the chances of infection and spreads it faster.
+Warm, wet weather increases the risk of infection and speeds its spread.

 A fungus causes this tomato leaf problem.
 Therefore, if you’ve had similar issues with your tomatoes or plants like potatoes or peppers, you can have them again.